jbowens/codenames/README.md

 ### Docker

-Alternatively, the reposotiry includes a Dockerfile for building a docker image of this app.
+Alternatively, the repository includes a Dockerfile for building a docker image of this app.

 ```
 docker build . -t codenames:latest